Azure-Samples/communication-services-java-quickstarts/DirectRouting/README.md

 2. `git clone https://github.com/Azure-Samples/communication-services-java-quickstarts.git`
 3. With the Communication Services procured in pre-requisites, add connection string in the code at line no 13
     ```String connectionString = "https://<RESOURCE_NAME>.communication.azure.com/;accesskey=<ACCESS_KEY>";```.
+4. Replace FQDNs of contoso.com domain with your FQDNs

 ## Run the code